April 28, 2025

 Colorado

-Colorado sick time laws require “all employers to provide paid sick leave to their employees, accrued at one hour of paid sick leave for every 30 hours worked, up to a maximum of 48 hours.”
-Employees begin accruing paid sick leave when their employment begins, and unused time may carry forward to be used in subsequent calendar years.
+Colorado sick time laws, under the Healthy Families and Workplaces Act, requires all employers to provide paid sick leave to their employees, accrued at a rate of one hour of paid sick leave for every 30 hours worked.

-For more information, contact the Colorado Department of Labor and Employment.
+For more detailed and up-to-date information, contact the Colorado Department of Labor and Employment.

 Connecticut